bomberman30/AdvanceOS-for-cardputer/README.md

 - -> move next song
 - <- move back song

+* in 3D renderer
+* use file 3d file example from 3D_MODEL folder
+- 1 to toggle back face culling
+- +/- zoom in or out
+- keys to rotate

 🛠️ Planned Features
 - [X] 3d render , it can play small OBJ file as wireframe , you can create 3d model in blender and delete the camera and the light, export as OBJ,
 - [X] File management: delete, copy,  files DONE!!